|Capitalism's big con:

 How can there be "too much capital"?
 Under a socialist plan

 there can never be "too much".
-Investment would just carry on to
+Investment would simply be sufficient to

 meet people’s needs.
 But capitalism depends on profits and the rate of

-return; if they aren't high enough production stops.
+return.
+Yet if profits aren't high enough production suddenly comes crashing down.